Bindusara: Religion

 The Buddhist texts Samantapasadika and Mahavamsa suggest that Bindusara followed Brahmanism, calling him a "Brahmana bhatto" ("votary of the Brahmanas").
 Jain sources are silent on Bindusara's faith.
 A fragmentary inscription at Sanchi, in the ruins of the 3rd century BCE Temple 40, perhaps refers to Bindusara, which might suggest his connection with the Buddhist order at Sanchi.

 Some Buddhist texts mention that an Ajivika astrologer or priest at Bindusara's court prophesied the future greatness of the prince Ashoka.
 The Pamsupradanavadana (part of Divyavadana) names this man as Pingalavatsa.
 The Vamsatthappakasini (the Mahavamsa commentary) names this man as Janasana, based on a commentary on Majjhima Nikaya.

 The Divyavadana version states that Pingalavatsa was an Ajivika parivrajaka (wandering teacher).
 Bindusara asked him to assess the ability of the princes to be the next emperor, as the two watched the princes play.
 Pingalavatsa recognized Ashoka as the most suitable prince, but did not give a definitive answer to the Emperor, since Ashoka was not Bindusara's favourite son.
-He, however, told Queen Subhadrangi of Ashoka's future greatness.
-The Queen requested him to leave the kingdom before the Emperor forced him to provide an answer.
+He, however, told Empress Subhadrangi of Ashoka's future greatness.
+The empress requested him to leave the empire before the Emperor forced him to provide an answer.
 Pingalavatsa returned to the court after Bindusara's death.

-The Mahavamsa commentary states that Janasana (also Jarasona or Jarasana) was the Queen's kulupaga (ascetic of the royal household).
+The Mahavamsa commentary states that Janasana (also Jarasona or Jarasana) was the Empress's kulupaga (ascetic of the imperial household).
 He had been born as a python during the period of Kassapa Buddha, and had become very wise after listening to the discussions of the bhikkhus.
-Based on his observations of the Queen's pregnancy, he prophesied Ashoka's future greatness.
+Based on his observations of the empress's pregnancy, he prophesied Ashoka's future greatness.
 He appears to have left the court for unknown reasons.
-When Ashoka grew up, the Queen told him that Janasana had forecast his greatness.
+When Ashoka grew up, the empresd told him that Janasana had forecast his greatness.
 Ashoka then sent a carriage to bring back Janasana, who was residing at an unnamed place far from the capital, Pataliputra.
 On the way back to Pataliputra, he was converted to Buddhism by one Assagutta.
 Based on these legends, scholars such as A. L. Basham conclude that Bindusara patronized the Ajivikas.